40% Less Bugs through Manual and Auto QA Standardization for IoT Product

 REST API testing

-Moreover, during the development of a new authorization microservice, the manual QA engineer carried out work, which consisted not only in testing the new microservice, but also in drawing up a document describing the updated authorization service, as well as creating various types of authorization matrices depending on the user’s role.
-This information is placed in the customer’s Confluence and added to the technical requirements for the product.
+Our manual QA engineer not only tested the new microservice but also drew up a document describing the updated authorization service and created various types of authorization matrices depending on the user’s role.

 Regression and smoke testing

-These types of testing help to make sure that the main functionality of the application after new version release works according to the requirements and does not have side bugs caused by new changes, which allows finding bugs on various production installations before end users do it.
+All this helped to make sure the main functionality of the application after the new version release worked according to the requirements and without side bugs caused by recent changes.
+It allowed finding bugs on various production installations before end users do it.

 Automated testing

-Our company started the process of implementing automated testing from scratch.
-Jointly with the customer, a list of critical checks to be covered by autotests was developed and approved.
-We collected all the necessary information, developed a work plan, decomposed the tasks, and estimated the amount of work hours within the initial stage.
+The process of automated testing implementation was developed from scratch in close cooperation with the client.
+We created a list of critical checks to be covered, collected all the necessary information, developed a work plan, decomposed the tasks, and provided the estimation of the workhouse within the initial stage.

-The initial task was to develop a framework for the automated testing of critical product functionality.
-Test cases were selected that affect the operation of the UI, the work on downloading and checking the reports generated by Excel and on checking the operation of metering devices through the GuruxDirector tool.
-To automate these test cases, Excel file clients and the Gurux client, which simulates the work of the GuruxDirector tool, were created.
+The core task was to develop a framework for automated testing of critical product functionality.
+We selected test cases to cover key aspects, including UI operation, downloading and verifying reports generated in Excel, and checking the operation of metering devices using the GuruxDirector tool.

-Development of a client for working with the Gurux library
+A custom client for work with the Gurux library

-The GuruxDLMS client is developed on the basis of the Gurux library and goes through the following steps to obtain data:
+The GuruxDLMS client is developed on the basis of the Gurux library.
+To obtain data, it goes through the following steps:

 1. Establishment of a connection with the metering device.

-2. Creation of an object for reading specific values from the metering device (for example, time value, network frequency, phase voltage, daily readings log, etc.).
+2. Creation of an object for reading specific values from the metering device (e.g., time value, network frequency, phase voltage, daily readings log, etc.).

 3. Reading data from the metering device in accordance with the created object.